 Before burning a movie file to a DVD, there are several things you should know clearly to help a smooth and successful DVD burning:

-DVD disc has various formats for different uses and they generally separate from each other by their recordable ability.
-Yet not all formats are supported by your device (Your device manufacturers only stick to one or two DVD standards).
-You have to make sure the blank DVD disc you are choosing is compatible with your system.
+DVD discs come in several formats for different purposes, and they are usually distinguished from each other by their recordability.
+However, not all formats are supported by your device (your device manufacturer only uses one or two DVD standards).
+You must ensure that the blank DVD disc you choose is compatible with your system.
 Some standard DVD disc formats are explained below:

 DVD+R & DVD-R: "R" means the disc is recordable; Both standards can record data only once and be read many times; Both standards can store data up to 4.7G for the single layer, 8.5 G for the dual layer.